-When a student registers by any means (mail, fax, internet, walk-in, etc.), he/she will be required to pay at least one-third payment for all tuition and fees owed by the last day of regular walk-in registration.
-Troy University will delete all courses for students who fail to pay at least the one-third payment by the first day of the semester.
-An additional key point is that once the schedule is deleted, those courses in which the students were initially registered may not be available when being reinstated, as the courses may be filled by other students.
-The important point to remember is, make the one-third payment to avoid deletion of your classes.
+When a student registers by any means (mail, fax, internet, walk-in, etc.), he/she will be required to pay at least one-third payment for all tuition and fees owed by the 1st day of the semester/term.

 Financial aid or third party payments that have been processed, guaranteed/awarded will count toward the one-third payment requirement.
 Students who are waiting on financial aid or third party payments to be awarded (in process, but not approved) will be required to pay at least the one-third payment of tuition and fees owed by the first day of the semester.
 The key point is to get financial aid and third party aid processed early.
+Payments not made on time will be assessed a late payment fee of \$50.00.